iCurlmyster/JMLang/README.md

 # JMLang
-Personal project to try and make an interpreted language.
+Personal project to try and make a simple interpreted language.

 --
-Just an attempt at trying to make a simple interpreted language written in c++.
+Just an attempt at trying to make a simple interpreted language written in c++, using c++11 features.

-As of now the language can store variables for strings, numbers (which are stored as doubles), and arrays of these types.
+As of now the language can store variables for strings, numbers (which are stored as doubles), arrays of these types, and simple lambda functions (which can be set to variables).
-It also can use built in functions like `print:` and `println:` and can call methods from variables and literals. the parameters to the object's methods are dynamic, so you can add as many arguments as you would like, or as few.
+It also can use built in functions like `print:` and `println:` and can call methods from variables and literals.
 There is also support for single line comments.

+### Check out Examples directory to see how the language is used.

 The string objects support:
 `concat:`